json-schema-org/json-schema-spec/adr/2022-11-stable-spec.md

 ### Option 2 - IETF Inspired
-The benefit of this approach is that it's compatible with the IETF process without imposing some of the constraints and perception issues that we had with IETF.
+The benefit of this approach is that it's compatible with the IETF process without imposing some of the constraints and perception issues that we had with our previous process.
 We can pursue an RFC in the future if we choose to without significant changes or spec restructuring.

 With this proposal, releases are done as a new document that replaces the previous documents.
-Compared to the constantly evolving spec in Option 1, change from non-functional clarifications and bug fixes to adding and evolving new features takes much longer if you have to wait for the next release to make a change.
+Compared to the constantly evolving spec in Option 1, changes from non-functional clarifications and bug fixes to adding and evolving new features takes much longer if you have to wait for the next release to make a change.
 This lengthens the feedback loop slowing spec development progress.

 The main downside of this approach compared to Option 1 is that it will likely take quite a while to get to a stable release.
 The spec restructuring is